Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixStandard.md

 ---
 title: "Enhanced"
-price: "600"
+price: 600
 features: [
   'Mixing of up to 5 tracks',
   'Vocal tuning included',
+  'Full processing chain',
-  'Advanced balancing, EQ, dynamics, and effects', 'Limited to 10 layers per track',
+  'Limited to 10 layers per track',
  '2 rounds of revisions for fine-tuning'
  ]